Pet2Ant/Kleppit/README.md

 ### Instructions:
 - Copy `databasecon/dbcon.php.example` to `databasecon/dbcon.php` and edit the file to match your database credentials.
 - On your database, run the SQL script `databasecon/setup.sql` to create the database and tables.
 Alternatively, you can use the `databasecon/setup_with_test_data.sql` script to create the database and tables with test data.
-- Create the folder `avatars/` and folder `uploads/`.
-These will be used to store user avatars and uploaded images.

 # Using Kleppit